gabrielhrga/sqli_discovery_tool/README.md

-Program for automating the process of discovering SQL Injection vulnerabilities written in Python
+Program for automating the process of discovering SQL Injection vulnerabilities written in Python, work in progress